aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210063G-NLP_Retrieval-Augmented-Generation-(RAG)/docs/literature_review.md

 **Why it matters:** For high-stakes applications (legal, medical, financial), users need to understand not just answers but the reasoning behind them.
 Poor explanation quality undermines trust and adoption.
 Developing better explanation mechanisms is crucial for transparency.

-**How your project addresses it:** Develop specialized explanation modules that transform technical reasoning traces into clear, natural language explanations.
+**How this project addresses it:** Develop specialized explanation modules that transform technical reasoning traces into clear, natural language explanations.
 Implement interactive explanation systems allowing users to drill down into specific reasoning steps and question the system's decisions.

 ## 5. Theoretical Framework